Get started

 For our example, the ending inventory is €23,700.

-4. Calculate cost of goods sold
+4. Calculate the cost of goods sold

-Now that we have all the costs, let’s get to calculating cost of goods sold formula.
+Now that we have all the costs let’s get to calculating the cost of goods sold formula.
 Beginning inventory (€34,000) + purchases during the period (direct costs attributable to raw materials and shipping (€9,540 + €2,000), labor costs (€3,000), and manufacturing overheads (€1,500 + €700)) ending inventory (€23,700) = €27,040.
+This total includes all direct costs incurred in producing and selling the goods.
 You can also use a special cost of goods sold calculator.

 Open an account